 - Members of Canadian Blood Services’ National Liaison Committee

-- Volunteers from Canadian Blood Services’ netCAD (Network Centre for Applied Development)
+- Volunteers and donors from Canadian Blood Services’ netCAD (Network Centre for Applied Development)

 - Nova Scotia Rainbow Action Project